lisp-mirror/eql5-android/examples/REPL/README-1.md

 N.B: Don't use command line option `-qtpl`, as this would interfere with the debug dialog.

-Note that the selected font "Droid Sans Mono" is obviously not available on the desktop.

 ### Reload QML files from android